diskoverdata/diskover-community/README.md

 ## Config file

-Diskcover will read a local config file (`diskover.cfg`).
+Diskcover will read a local config file (`diskover.cfg`). ***It needs to be in the same directory as `diskover.py`***.
 Here you can exclude any directories and files you don't want to index separated by comma.
 Elasticsearch hostname (endpoint), port and index name are also set here.
+If you are using AWS, set `aws = True` and `port = 443` and set the host to the endpoint in your AWS ES console.
+Lines with `;` are comments and ignored by Diskover.

 ```
 [excluded_dirs]